CICIFLY/Predict_Loan_Using_Machine_Learning_Algorithms_in_Python/README.md

 ### Results: logistic regression has the highest accuracy 0.812

-### Reference : Data Science Project 1 : Loan Prediction( based on project from Analytics Vidhya)
+### Reference : This project is based on project from Analytics Vidhya.